 Yes, Trump is confident he can mop the floor with Biden, but it’s still hard to believe the president wouldn’t rather run against any of the ample assortment of hard leftists sucking up all the oxygen in the race.
 But it will be easy pickins’ either way, he likely figures.

 So is there any appetite at all for a recycled remnant of the good old days of Obama’s fundamental transformation of America?
 Is this two-time loser the answer?
-Could the Democrats really be that desperate?We value your comments!
-Please weigh in on our comment section below.
+Could the Democrats really be that desperate?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com